Best Gear For Great Lakes River Salmon

 4 Best Spinning Reels For Great Lakes River Salmon

 Having the best gear for Great Lakes salmon includes the spinning reel that you use.
-The right spinning reel can make all the difference and a spinning reel with a smooth reliable drag is really important for Great Lakes salmon fishing.
+The right spinning reel can make all the difference, and a spinning reel with a smooth, reliable drag is really important for Great Lakes salmon fishing.
 Simply put, a bad drag is going to make you lose some salmon.

 You also need to consider how the line comes off the reel if you plan to float fish a lot.
 I have had many clients bring out reels that they struggle with all day either because it’s not a great reel or because they have the wrong line on it.